-I entered my Seraphine cosplay into the Cosplay Contest at Nishi Fest in Fort Worth this past Saturday!
+I entered my Seraphine cosplay into the Cosplay Contest at Nishi Fest in Arlington this past Saturday!

 This was both my first in-person con and contest since 2019, so I was very nervous.
 I had spent three and a half months making Seraphine from scratch from November 2020 – March 2021 with two goals in mind: I wanted to be able to dance in it and I wanted to compete in it.
 I had entered her into the Ultimate Online Cosplay Championship that was held online in May this year, but was unable to win anything because of how fierce the competition was.
 (That online contest was my first international one, so it’s understandable that I couldn’t stack up against the entire globe!)
 Nishi Fest was my first chance at competing with Seraphine locally, a competition pool much more accessible than an international contest.